 Architecture overlaps with other academic subjects like Construction Engineering, Graphic Design, User Experience Design, and Arts.

 Architecture teaches students all about design rules and concepts and how to implement them.
 You will learn how to explore and express your creativity while meeting the client’s demands and expectations.
 Knowing how to work with texture, colour, contrast, lighting, and many other aspects will allow you to become an expert in designing buildings.

-Architects need to have an eye for beauty, utility and durability.
-During architecture school, you will learn about architectural styles, the science of designing, design structures, landscape architecture and 3D designs.
+Architects need to have an eye for beauty, utility, and durability.
+During architecture school, students will learn about architectural styles, the science of designing, design structures, landscape architecture and 3D designs.
 You will also discover computer software such as Computer-Aided Design (CAD), which helps you to plan, analyse and optimise design work.

-Some of the courses Architecture students will gain access to include: Analysis of Contemporary Architecture, City Design and Development, Urban Design Policy, Residential Design, and Green Construction.
+Architecture students will learn about topics such as Analysis of Contemporary Architecture, City Design and Development, Urban Design Policy, Residential Design, and Green Construction, etc.